 5. Check The Monitor

 The final potential cause of your computer monitor flickering is the monitor itself.
-You can try testing the monitor by changing the port you are using.
+You can try testing it by changing the port you are using.
 If you use a DVI connection, try using the VGA or DisplayPort output.
-If nothing changes, you may need to borrow another monitor to test.
-Or test your monitor on another computer that you know works fine.
+If nothing changes, you may need to borrow another monitor to test or test your monitor on another computer that you know works fine.
 If the monitor flickers on another computer or with a different hardware connection, then sad to say, your monitor has probably reached the end of its life.